Packing for Your Moho River Extension Trip

 Packing for your Trip

 When traveling to Belize it is best to travel with one larger check-in bag and one carry-on bag.
 We recommend a medium duffle bag and a medium day pack as a carry-on.
 These bags are easy to move around, can be toted easily, fit in boats, small planes, and van/bus roof racks.
 Backpacks can work too; do try to avoid large suitcases.
 While on tour with Island Expeditions, our staff will instruct you on how to prepare for travel between locations and we will provide storage for extra bags in our Dangriga office when necessary.
 Most airlines have reduced the weight maximums for each bag to 50 pounds.
 Be sure to check with your airline for weight restrictions and carry-on allowances.
-When packing your carry-on try to include what you would need to be comfortable in Belize your first few days in case your checked baggage is misrouted by the airline.

 It is recommended you have one small waterproof bag for your documents, camera, etc., that you can carry in the cockpit of your kayak and have handy on motorboat trips.
 It is especially important that electronic equipment such as digital cameras, video cameras, etc. is fully waterproofed, especially on the boat ride to and from the atoll.